iced-rs/rfcs/text/0011-website-technology.md

     - The website should not rewrite and maintain a tool if another developer is already maintaining a tool that does the same thing
 - The website should have accessible development
   - The website's development environment should be easy to install and run
-  - The website should be written in with tools that an average developer could quickly use, either by being familiar, easy to learn or a mix of both
+  - The website should be written with tools that an average developer could quickly use, either by being familiar, easy to learn, or a mix of both
 - The website should have a good DX
   - Changes to the code should interactively update in the browser
   - Features should be fast to write